T-Wan-Lin/T-Wan-Lin/README.md

 - 👋 Hi, I’m @T-Wan-Lin
-- 👀 I’m interested in software engineering
+- 👀 This is my Github page where I keep track of all projects and learning materials :)
-- 🌱 I’m currently getting a degree in Computer Engineering
+- 🌱 I’m currently getting a degree in Computer Engineering @ NUS
 - 📫 You can email me at tanwanlin.c2021@gmail.com

 <!---